opendatamesh-initiative/odm-specification-dpdescriptor/GOVERNANCE.md

 DPDS Maintainers have write access to the [project GitHub repository](https://github.com/opendatamesh-initiative/odm-specification-dpdescriptor).
 Maintainers collectively manage the project's resources and contributors.

-The current Maintainers can be found in [MAINTAINERS.md](./MAINTAINERS.md).
+The current DPDS Maintainers can be found in [MAINTAINERS.md](./MAINTAINERS.md).

 ### Responsibilities
 The DPDS Maintainers are responsible for: